-SPE supports free-edited textual views, stored as blocks of text, which are parsed to update information shared by other views.
+One interesting complication to the view merging process is SPE's support for free-edited textual views.
+These are stored as blocks of text which are parsed to recover structural information and thus to update information shared by other views.
 C-SPE supports multiple versions of these text components, but only stores change descriptions generated by the parsing process.
-Other aspects of the views which are updated between two versions of the same component, such as comments, expressions or code statements, need to be reconciled manually or by using a traditional SCCS-style textual differencing approach.
+Other aspects of the views which are updated between two versions of the same component (such as comments, expressions or code statements) need to be reconciled either manually or by using a traditional SCCS-style textual differencing approach. <this para could go>>